-- Work with North Carolina’s Forensic Tests for Alcohol Branch related to the instrumentation used to measure a suspect’s BAC; and,
+- Work with North Carolina’s Forensic Tests for Alcohol Branch related to the instrumentation used to measure a suspect’s BAC.

 - Individual instruction on the state’s Intox EC/IR II device used to measure BAC.
 This includes training on the absorption, distribution, and elimination of alcohol in the body.
 It also covers the scientific principles behind the technology.

 Whether you’re facing your first DWI or you are facing serious felony DWI charges, our criminal defense lawyers are the litigators you need on your side.
-Brad and Raymond need to review your case to provide specific details on your circumstances, but it may be useful to review some information about DWI in North Carolina.
+Brad and Raymond need to review your case to provide specific details on your circumstances, but it may be useful to review some of the information about DWI in North Carolina below.

 Overview of DWI in North Carolina